microsoft/QuickInject/README.md

 Inspection Engine a.k.a IBuildPlanVisitor
 -----------------------------------------

+NOTE: QuickInject's Expression Tree Structures are essentially code as data as APIs, i.e. they are not going to change, and are fixed.
+All future improvements will use the IBuildPlanVisitor API

 One of the most unique features of QuickInject is its **IBuildPlanVisitor**.
 Before every new resolution that QuickInject has not generated a build plan for, it calls a user-provided method that can visit the entire Expression Tree about to be compiled.

 ```cs